qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

    Transformations Settings

-**Default datum transformations**
+**Default Datum Transformations**

-In this group, you can control whether reprojecting layers to another CRS should be:
+Here you can control whether reprojecting layers to another CRS should be:

 * automatically processed using QGIS default transformations settings;
 * and/or more controlled by you with custom preferences such as: